4/5

 Autism-Spectrum Quotient (AQ)

-In 2001, Simon Baron-Cohen and his colleagues from the Cambridge Autism Research Centre developed the Autism-Spectrum Quotient Test (AQ) to measure autism susceptibility.
-This test assesses how strongly the traits associated with autism spectrum disorder are expressed.
-Various studies show that the full 50-question questionnaire is more valid and reliable than the short 10-question version, so we offer you an online version of the full AQ-50 questionnaire.
+In 2001, Simon Baron-Cohen and colleagues at the Autism Research Centre, University of Cambridge developed the Autism-Spectrum Quotient (AQ) to assess autistic traits.
+The AQ measures how strongly traits associated with ASD are expressed.
+Research suggests the full 50-item questionnaire is generally more valid and reliable than the brief 10-item version, so we offer the full AQ-50 here.

 Free Autism Test for Adults

-This test is designed for adults (16+) regardless of gender.
-Remember that this questionnaire is not a diagnostic tool, and a high score does not always indicate the presence of autism spectrum disorder.
+This test is designed for teens and adults (16+) regardless of gender.
+Keep in mind that this questionnaire is not a diagnostic tool, and a high score does not necessarily mean you have ASD.

-You will be offered 50 statements, read each of them carefully and rate how much you agree or disagree with each of them.
+You will see 50 statements.
+Read each one carefully and rate how much you agree or disagree.

-Please note that this test is intended for informational, educational and entertainment purposes only; its results are not a substitute for real professional help and should not be used to make any decisions.
+Please note: this test is intended for informational, educational, and entertainment purposes only.
+Its results are not a substitute for professional help and should not be used to make medical or life decisions.

 1. I prefer to do things with others rather than on my own.